Why we're recruiting

 The University is committed to promoting a diverse and inclusive community - a place where we can all be ourselves and succeed on merit.
 We offer a range of family friendly, inclusive employment policies, flexible working arrangements, staff engagement forums, campus facilities and services to support staff from different backgrounds.

-The Department of Computer Science particularly welcomes applications from female candidates, and candidates from minority ethnic backgrounds.
+The Office of Philanthropic Partnerships and Alumni particularly welcomes applications from candidates from minority ethnic backgrounds who are underrepresented in the department.

 The City of York